GRADING AND CLASSIFICATION

 Proof Coins are also very popular among coin collectors and numismatists.
 A proof coin is a coin that is struck at least twice with

 prepared dies and planchets.
 It is struck under a higher-than-normal pressure to ensure a full, sharp strike.
 These coins draw special attention from investors and collectors because they are minted to be perfect.

 The most popular method to use for assigning the level of quality to rare coins is the American Numismatic Association (ANA) grading scale.
 The ANA grading scale splits circulated and uncirculated coins into twenty-four grades.
 Thirteen circulated grades and eleven uncirculated grades.
 The circulated grading scale ranges from the lowest uncirculated grade of Poor-1 to Very Choice About Uncirculated-58.
 The uncirculated grading scale ranges from Mint State-60 (MS-60) to Mint State-70 (MS-70).
 An MS-70 designation is the highest of any grading scale and is considered a perfectly struck coin.

 How Coins are Graded

-Individual organizations exist for the sole purpose of grading coins, the Professional Coin Grading Service (PCGS) or Numismatic Guaranty Corporation (NGC).
-For a fee, individuals can send a coin in for grading, which will be returned certified, graded, and sealed in a tamper-evident plastic container known as a “slab.”
+There are several individual organizations that exist for the sole purpose of grading coins.
+The (PCGS) Professional Coin Grading Service and the (NGC) Numismatic Guaranty Corporation are the two most popular grading services for numismatic coins.
+For a small fee, coin collectors can send their coins in for grading.
+If the coin is deemed to have a gradable designation it will be returned to the owner in a certified, graded tamper-resistant container known as a “slab.”